Suffolk County, Massachusetts Records

 Suffolk County Cities and Towns include Allston, Boston, Brighton, Charlestown, Chelsea, Dorchester, East Boston, Grove Hall, Hyde Park, Jamaica Plain, Mattapan, Revere, Roslindale, Roxbury, South Boston, West Roxbury, Winthrop.

 The Suffolk County Courthouse is located in Boston, Massachusetts.
 The county government was abolished on July 1, 1999.
 In 1793 all that was Suffolk County except Boston, Chelsea, Hingham, and Hull became Norfolk County.
 Learn More About State of Massachusetts Court, Tax, Land and Probate Records.

 The following dates indicates what vital, land, probate, and court records are in Suffolk county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Suffolk County Register of Deeds has Land Records from 1639.
 The County Register of Deeds is the place where all transactions of a Real Property nature are recorded so that the public is made aware of their existence.
 Deeds, mortgages, tax liens, water liens, declaration of homestead and many other kinds of documents regarding the title and ownership of real estate are noted permanently in official records.